nick-graveyard/dyalikeblags/Readme.md

 ## To Implement
-1. easy installation with a generator:
+1. Simplify installation using a generator:
 -http://multithreaded.stitchfix.com/blog/2014/01/06/rails-app-templates/
 1. Categories
 2. Pagination or perma scroll or sideways tray?